Upon discovering and following Nick Herbert

 Homepage

-Most recent email: 11 August 2019 at 6:14 PM
+Email: 11 August 2019 at 6:14 PM

 Hi Nick –

 Last year in April, I added those two links you suggested.
+Anything else?

-I am thinking about Elizabeth Rauscher and just had to say,
+I am thinking about Elizabeth Rauscher and just had to say, “Three cheers for Elizabeth.”
+Yet, you are one of the few who would know deeply why we should all cheer.

 Your Quons I believe are just the stuff of the first 64 doublings of the Planck scale.
 There should be 64 flavors of quons if we are on the right track.
 The old particle-wave phenomenon is about to emerge within the 65th to 67th. https://81018.com/chart/